DottsGit-UoMD-CIS-581/Project-01/README.txt

+I have provided 2 archive file types because I was unsure of which one you wanted.
+Both hold the same source code and structure.

 Make sure that the 'covid19_cases_polynomial_regression.py' file is in the same directory as the 'Data' folder.
 The 'Data' folder must contain 'test.dat' and 'train.dat'.

 You are going to need python installed.
 Im using 3.11.8.